MooreNick/ExampleProject/README.md

 For this project I wanted to showcase many different skills and more specifically have something to specific and accessible to reference for interviews.
+I know certain things may not be optimal but I wanted to prove an ability to learn a variety of topics.
+I look forward to the opportunity to continue to improve upon my abilities.

 Part 1:
 Launched a Virtual Machine (VM) in Google Compute Engine (GCE) using Google Cloud Platform (GCP)